Overview of Geriatric Care

 Geriatric Interdisciplinary Teams

 Not all older patients need a formal geriatric interdisciplinary team.
-However, if patients have complex medical, psychologic, and social needs, such teams are more effective in assessing patient needs and creating an effective care plan than are practitioners working alone.
+However, if patients have complex medical, psychologic, and social needs, such teams are more effective in assessing patient needs and creating an effective care plan than are clinicians working alone.
 If interdisciplinary care is not available, an alternative is management by a geriatrician or geriatric nurse practitioner or a primary care physician or nurse practitioner or physician assistant with experience and interest in geriatric medicine.

-Interdisciplinary teams aim to ensure the following:
+Interdisciplinary teams aim to ensure that

-• That care is not duplicated
+• Care is not duplicated

-• That care is comprehensive
+• Care is comprehensive

 To create, monitor, or revise the care plan, interdisciplinary teams must communicate openly, freely, and regularly.
 Core team members must collaborate, with trust and respect for the contributions of others, and coordinate the care plan (eg, by delegating, sharing accountability, jointly implementing it).
 Team members may work together at the same site, making communication informal and expeditious.
 However, with the increased use of technology (ie, cell phones, computers, internet, telehealth), it is not unusual for team members to work at different sites and use various technologies to enhance communication.